Updated with new information 12th September 2021.

 1. Your Rights to Travel to the EU after Brexit

-- Provided that the UK reciprocates, the EU has agreed to that UK Nationals can enjoy visa-free travel for short stays (maximum 90 days in every 180-day period).
+- Visa Free Travel in Schengen – The EU has agreed to that UK Nationals can enjoy visa-free travel for short stays in the Schengen Area (maximum 90 days in every rolling 180-day period).

-- A visa may be required for stays longer than 90 days and my understanding is that the visa application must be made in your home country to the embassy or consulate of the main country that you intend to visit.
+- Long Stay Visas – A tourist, work or study visa may be available for stays longer than 90 days in some countries.
+My understanding is that the visa application must be made in your home country to the embassy or consulate of the main country that you intend to visit.
+This will allow you a longer stay in the country for which you have a visa, but the 90/180 rule applies in the rest of Schengen.
 How to Apply for a Schengen Visa.

 - Your passport will need to be stamped on entry and exit to monitor the length of time you have spent in the EU.